kashsuks/groovy/README.md

 You're good to go :)

 Theres options like shuffle, replay, play/pause, skip forward/backward, and a cinema mode planned for the future!

+# AI Usage

+Claude Code agents were used for the creation of audio channels in this project.
+They were also used for debugging issues related to CD files

 </content>
 </invoke>